marcrobledo/minidex/README.md

 * responsive design for best user experience in both desktop and mobile
 * can be installed as a webapp and run completely offline

-**Translations**
+### Translations ###
-French, detsch and italian translations are not completed.
+French, detsch and italian translations are partially translated.

-All GUI strings, Pokémon names and ability names are not translated.
-Feel free to contribute by translating
+Only location names are translated.
+GUI strings, Pokémon and ability names are not translated.
+Feel free to contribute by translating them!